 - For the following reasons, we expect PDMs from Papua New Guinea to be less indicative of what we can expect from future distributions and have chosen not to review them in depth:

-See cells C4 on the "Methods" sheets in this spreadsheet.
+See cell C4 on each of the "Methods" sheets in this spreadsheet.
 While smaller villages are overrepresented, the smallest villages are excluded from the sample: AMF excludes from selection any villages with fewer than a threshold number of households.
-In practice, this has led ~5% or less of households to be excluded from the sample, with the exception of Togo, where 9.8% of households were excluded from the sample.
+In practice, this has led ~5% or less of households to be excluded from the sample in all countries except Togo, where 9.8% of households were excluded from the sample.

 See this spreadsheet, sheet "Source: Allocated vs Distributed + Weightings," cells K10-19.
 We have not yet incorporated this analysis into this review, which reports unweighted results.